Kubernetes API Concepts

 The Kubernetes API is a resource-based (RESTful) programmatic interface provided via HTTP.
 It supports retrieving, creating, updating, and deleting primary resources via the standard HTTP verbs (POST, PUT, PATCH, DELETE, GET).

-For some resources, the API includes additional subresources that allow fine grained authorization (such as separate views for Pod details and log retrievals), and can accept and serve those resources in different representations for convenience or efficiency.
+For some resources, the API includes additional subresources that allow fine-grained authorization (such as separate views for Pod details and log retrievals), and can accept and serve those resources in different representations for convenience or efficiency.

-Kubernetes supports efficient change notifications on resources via watches.
 Kubernetes also provides consistent list operations so that API clients can effectively cache, track, and synchronize the state of resources.

 You can view the API reference online, or read on to learn about the API in general.